ckm2k1/CLPadMapper/README.md

 TODO
 -----------
 1. Create image widget for the infowindow popup
-2. Refactor sliders and mapper code
+2. Refactor sliders and mapper code - progress
-3. Mark a pin in gray after it's been viewed
+3. Mark a pin in gray after it's been viewed -- done
 4. Cookies to remeber filtering settings